Incentive-Aware Models of Financial Networks: Insights for Regulators

-where $M$ is the matrix of expected returns. \end{theorem} This shows that an increase in risk leads to a decrease in the weighted average of the contract sizes.
+This shows that, in general, an increase in risk leads to a decrease in the weighted average of the contract sizes.
 The weights are given by the expected return beliefs of the firms.
 However, individual contracts between firms can increase, as can the norm $\|W\|_F$.
 This is because increases in the covariance $\Sigma$ may also increase correlations, which can offer better hedging opportunities.
 By hedging some risks, larger contract sizes can be supported.